dustinpfister/blog_posts/_posts/threejs-mesh-material-index.md

 ## 4 - Conclusion

 When starting to make a real project of one kind or another it is important to know how to go about doing this sort of thing of course.
 Event when it comes to developing some kind of crude yet effective kind of style for 3d modeling I am still going to want to know how to skin different faces with different materials.

+### 4.1 - More Examples of Material index values

+On my post on the [sphere geometry constructor](/2021/05/26/threejs-sphere/) I worked out an example that has to do with creating groups for a sphere geometry.
+However maybe the best additional post on this topic thus far would be my [post on the plane geometry constructor](/2019/06/05/threejs-plane/) where I worked out a few more examples of this sort of thing.

+### 4.2 - Additional THREEJS reading

 To really get a solid grasp on working with material index values, as well as the materials themselves, and everything that branches off from that it would be best to just start making one or two actual projects of some kind and learn as you go.
 At least I have found that is the best way to go about things speaking from my experience thus far.
 With that said it might be a good idea to check out some of my threejs project examples thus far, one that stands out when it comes to material index values would be my [guy on a hamster wheel example](/2021/04/19/threejs-examples-hamster-wheel/) where I am making use of material index values, and canvas generated textures for those materials.